opendaylight/netvirt/docs/specs/vni-based-l2-switching-l3-forwarding-and-NATing.rst

 use-cases pertaining to **intra-DC connectivity over internal VxLAN tunnels only**.

-On the cloud data network wire, all the VxLAN traffic for basic L2 switching within a VxLAN network and L3 forwarding across VxLAN-type networks using routers will use tenant supplied VNI values for such VXLAN networks.
+On the cloud data network wire, all the VxLAN traffic for basic L2 switching within a VxLAN network and L3 forwarding across VxLAN-type networks using routers and bgpvpns will use tenant supplied VNI values for such VXLAN networks.

 Inter-DC connectivity over external VxLAN tunnels is covered by the EVPN_RT5_ spec.